 You know your child had a catastrophic injury from medical treatment in a D.C. hospital.
 You know medical malpractice cases are difficult, expensive and long.
 You know you need a lawyer who specializes in medical malpractice.

-Approximately 1% of lawyers are certified by the National Board of Trial Advocacy - a process that requires years of relevant experience just to start the application process, recommendations from judges and other lawyers, an all day exam.
-It's not just going to law shool and passing the bar.
+1).
+Are you Board-Certified?
+Approximately 1% of lawyers are certified by the National Board of Trial Advocacy - a process that requires years of relevant experience just to start the application process, recommendations from judges and other lawyers, and an all-day exam.
+It's not just going to law school and passing the bar.

 These questions can make medical malpractice lawyers nervous ( a lot of lawyers hate to be questioned by the very people they work for), or have them revert to legalese answers that don't mean anything...and that should tell you all you need to know in your search for the best DC medical malpractice lawyer for your family.

 If you want honest answers to these questions (or anything else you ask us for that matter) call today (202) 393 - 3320 so we can set up a strategy session for your case.
 We'll answer the questions you have and send you a free book, guide or report as well.